-- Default surveillance and loss recovery services for residential and multifamily mortgage portfolios (primarily our own long-term mortgage portfolio) for loan servicers and investors to assist them with overall portfolio performance and maximizing cash recovery; - Loan modification solutions to individual borrowers.
+- · Default surveillance and loss recovery services for residential and multifamily mortgage portfolios (primarily our own long-term mortgage portfolio).
+We assist loan servicers and investors with overall portfolio performance and maximizing cash recovery; - · Loan modification solutions to individual borrowers.
 We interact with loan servicers and borrowers to assist them in lowering the monthly mortgage payments, which allows them to make their mortgage payments and possibly remain in their homes.
-We earn fees for these services once the modification is completed; - Real Estate Owned (REO) surveillance and disposition services.
+We earn fees for these services once the modification is completed; - · REO surveillance and disposition services.
 We provide these services to portfolio managers and servicers to assist them with improving portfolio performance by maximizing liquidation proceeds from managing foreclosed real estate assets.
-We also provide short sale (where a lender agrees to take less than the balance owed from the borrower) services on pre-foreclosure properties for servicers, investors and institutions with distressed and delinquent residential and multifamily mortgage portfolios, these services also included real estate brokerage services; and

-Monitoring, reconciling and reporting services for residential and multifamily mortgage portfolios for investors and servicers.
+We also provide short sale (where a lender agrees to take less than the balance owed from the borrower) services on properties prior to foreclosure for servicers, investors and institutions with distressed and delinquent residential and multifamily mortgage portfolios, these services also included real estate brokerage services; and - · Monitoring, reconciling and reporting services for residential and multifamily mortgage portfolios for investors and servicers.